dong-river/dong-river.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year Ph.D. student at the University of Cambridge, specializing in Natural Language Processing (NLP) and Large Language Models (LLMs).
 I am supervised by Professor [Nigel Collier](https://sites.google.com/site/nhcollier/home) and advised by [Dr. Ivan Vulic](https://sites.google.com/site/ivanvulic/).
-My current research focuses on developing Personalized LLM Assistants through personalized alignment, interactive learning, and agents.
+My current research focuses is developing Personalized LLM Assistants through personalized alignment, interactive learning, and agents.

+(1) Personalized Alignment: Steering model to align with diverse global users.
+[PersonalizedJudge] [Benchmark] (2) Collaborative Agents: Training models to better interact and collaborate with human.
+Including agents asking clarification questions at approporiate time, and collaborate with users with different knowledge level.
+(3) Learning from User Feedback: Minig and leveraging explicit and implicit natrually occuring user feedback (critiques, preferences, edits) to further align the model to a specific task or user at deploy time.

-Previously, I earned my undergraduate and master’s degrees from the University of Pennsylvania, where I was advised by [Chris Callison-Burch](https://www.cis.upenn.edu/~ccb/).
+Previously, I earned my undergraduate and master’s degrees from the University of Pennsylvania, where I was advised by Professor [Chris Callison-Burch](https://www.cis.upenn.edu/~ccb/).
 I have also interned at Amazon, Roblox, and Sequoia Capital.

 ---